This post may contain affiliate links. Read my disclosure page here.

 You just need a few simple ingredients for this easy deviled eggs recipe!

-• Mayonnaise: I like to use regular fat mayo as it’s much creamier and richer, but you can use low fat if you prefer or make your own homemade mayo.
+- Mayonnaise: I like to use regular mayo as it’s much creamier and richer, but you can use low fat if you prefer or make your own homemade mayo.

-• Garnish: I like to finish the eggs with a sprinkle of paprika and some fresh herbs, but there’s lots of other garnishes you can add, be sure to scroll don for more suggestions!
+- Fresh herbs for garnish (chives or dill): I like to finish the eggs with a sprinkle of some fresh herbs, but there’s lots of other garnishes you can add, be sure to scroll down for more suggestions!

 How To Make Deviled Eggs